hammadmobin/Old-hammadmobin.github.io/README.md

 # personal-website
 A repository that contains code for my personal website.
-Written by Kabir Goel.
+Written by Hammad Mobin.